n8n-io/n8n-docs/docs/source-control/using.md

 If your n8n instance [connects to a Git repository](/source-control/setup/), you need to keep your work in sync with Git.

 This document assumes some familiarity with Git concepts and terminology.
-Refer to [Understand source control in n8n](/source-control/understand/) for an introduction to how n8n works with Git.
+Refer to [Git and n8n](/source-control/git/) for an introduction to how n8n works with Git.

 ## Fetch other people's work